Bengt Rasin: Career

 During his time at the Royal Swedish Naval Academy, Rasin was trained in seamanship aboard the armored cruiser HSwMS Fylgia.
 In October 1944 he embarked on the submarine HSwMS Svärdfisken - a service that at that time entailed considerable risks.
 Rasin then attended submarine school.
 The best acting sub-lieutenants in each course also got to make long journeys, whereby Rasin temporarily had to stop his submarine service for a trip with the cruiser HSwMS Gotland to Rio de Janeiro.
 Rasin's talent was also used in a training course in the Royal Navy in 1948, to bring home the new radar technology.

 Rasin served as captain of the submarines HSwMS U2 (1946), HSwMS Sjöborren (1953–54 and 1957) and HSwMS Svärdfisken (1954).
 He was trained in submarine and staff service and attended the staff course at the Royal Swedish Naval Staff College from 1951 to 1953.
 Rasin attended the Royal Naval College, Greenwich in the United Kingdom in 1961 and he served as captain of the submarine HSwMS U3 in 1962.
 Rasin underwent the general course at the Swedish National Defence College in 1966.
 He served as chief of Section 1 from 1966 and chief of staff of the Western Military District (Milo V) and was commanding officer of the 1st Submarine Flotilla from 1971 to 1972.

-In 1973, Rasin took a management course and in 1977 he was promoted to rear admiral and was appointed chief of the Coastal Fleet.
-Rasin left the post in 1980 and in 1981 he was appointed commanding officer of the West Coast Military Command with Älvsborg Coastal Artillery Regiment.
-He was then military commander of the Western Military District from 1983 to 1985.
+In 1973, Rasin took a management course and in 1977 he was promoted to rear admiral and was appointed Commander-in-Chief of the Coastal Fleet.
+On 1 October 1980, Rasin assumed the position of commander of the West Coast Naval Base in Gothenburg which in 1981 became the West Coast Military Command and Älvsborg Coastal Artillery Regiment.
+He then served as the Commanding Admiral of the Western Military District from 1983 to 1985.